 "Our goal is to find a cure by interfering with various cancer-cell pathways using medicines that are not toxic," Kaumaya says.

-Funding from the NIH/National Cancer Institute (grant CA084356
+Funding from the NIH/National Cancer Institute (grant CA084356) supported this research.

 Other Ohio State researchers involved in the two studies were Kevin Foy, Megan Miller, Nicanor Moldovan, Tatjana Bozanovic, and William E. Carson, III.

 The Ohio State University Comprehensive Cancer Center – Arthur G. James Cancer Hospital and Richard J. Solove Research Institute strives to create a cancer-free world by integrating scientific research with excellence in education and patient-centered care, a strategy that leads to better methods of prevention, detection and treatment.
 Ohio State is one of only 41 National Cancer Institute (NCI)-designated Comprehensive Cancer Centers and one of only seven centers funded by the NCI to conduct both phase I and phase II clinical trials.
 The NCI recently rated Ohio State's cancer program as "exceptional," the highest rating given by NCI survey teams.
 As the cancer program's 210-bed adult patient-care component, The James is a "Top Hospital" as named by the Leapfrog Group and one of the top cancer hospitals in the nation as ranked by U.S.News & World Report.

 A high quality JPEG of Pravin Kaumaya, PhD, is available here.